 This is fantastic opportunity for some ranchers to get started or add to existing operations.
-This 576-acre homestead offers a home, outbuildings, hay production, grazing, timber and a range permit.
+This 576-acre homestead offers a home, outbuildings, hay production, grazing and a range permit.
 It also borders a private 8-acre lake.

-576 acres with five titles and range permit for 192 AUM currently with potential to increase.
-About 225 acres in hay production, the remainder is pasture and timbered property.
-Buildings include a log home, old cabin, hay shed, three barns, workshop and equipment shed.
-Corals, fencing and cross fencing in place.
-The property borders an 8- acre private lake.
-There is some merchantable timber and potential for more cultivated land.
+576 acres with five titles and a range permit for 192 animal units per month (AUM), it is approved to increase (TBA).
+About 225 acres in hay production, with the remainder in open and treed pasture.
+Buildings include a log home, old cabin, hay shed, three barns, workshop, and equipment shed.
+All buildings have metal roofing.
+The ranch has corals, fencing and cross fencing in place.
+The property borders an 8-acre private lake.

 38605 Blackwell Road West - Wistaria, BC

 From Burns Lake, take Highway 35 and cross Francois Lake on the ferry.
 Follow the main road from the ferry for 17.5 km and turn right onto Keefe’s Landing Road (Ootsa-Nadina Road).
 Follow this for 36.7 km to the signed road for Wistaria Park (on your left).
 Continue for 500 m to reach Carroll Road on your right.
 Head up Carroll Road for 3.7 km and turn left onto Blackwell Road West.
 In 700 m you will reach the gate to the farm.

 The Lakes District of Northern BC embraces over 300 wilderness fishing lakes and 3,000 miles of pristine lake shoreline.
 This District extends from the Stikine Mountains in the west to the Omineca Mountain Range in the east.
 Bordered by Ootsa Lake in the south, the Lakes District extends north to Babine Lake.
 The Nechako Reservoir, sometimes called the Ootsa Lake Reservoir, is one of the largest reservoirs built in Canada.
 Ootsa Lake is the largest of the original lakes.